ShengxiongWU/EECS2311Project-Team12/README.md

 ### iteration 2
 #### EECS department are able to edit course taken
-* Advisor can add students to the course waitlist queue
+* Advisor can add students to the course's enrollment
 * Priority: HIGH
 * Cost: 3 days